wtPLSQL/wtPLSQL/docs/demo/README.md

 Demonstrations and examples assume successful connection to an [Oracle database](http://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html) with wtPLSQL installed. wtPLSQL Installation instructions are available on the [wtPLSQL Releases page](https://github.com/DDieterich/wtPLSQL/releases).

 Demonstrations and examples requires the Persist add-on.
 Test results from assertions can be queried from a set of wtPLSQL tables.
-The examples here will use the default reporting package called WT_TEXT_REPORT.
+The examples here will use the default reporting package called WT_PERSIST_REPORT.
 This package displays test results using DBMS_OUTPUT.

 ## User Setup